AmulSharma12/JavaScript-Concepts/readme.md

 - Data type is the type of the value you are going to assigned
 - There are total of 6 datatypes in javascript
   1. undefined - typeof instance (undefined)
   2. Boolean - typeof instance (boolean)
   3. Number - typeof instance (number)
   4. String - typeof instance (string)
   5. BigInt - typeof instance (bigint)
   6. Symbol - typeof instance (symbol)
 - For checking the type of the variable
   1. typeof(variableName)

+## 🚀 Interview Question - 1 (Null vs Undefined)

+- null

+  - when variable declared and the value assined is null.
+  - object type

+- undefined
+  - when variable declared and the value is not assigned
+  - undefined type

+## 🚀 Interview Question - 2 (NaN)

+- Full form - not a number
+- NaN is a property of global object
+    - In other words, it is a variable in a global scope.
+    - The initial value of NaN is NOT-A-NUMBER.

 ## 🔗 Follow Me 👇🏻